surniaulula/wpsso-ratings-and-reviews/readme.txt

 == Upgrade Notice ==

-= 1.5.5-dev.4 =
+= 1.5.5-dev.5 =

-(2019/04/25) Added a new "Add Schema 5 Star Rating If None" option in the SSO &gt; Rating / Review settings page (WPSSO JSON add-on required).
+(2019/04/25) Added a new "Add 5 Star Rating If No Rating" option in the SSO &gt; Rating / Review settings page (WPSSO JSON add-on required).

 = 1.5.4 =